Maxuz/calistra/README.md

 I want to see CPU performance on task that a lot of software developers are facing every day.
 For this reason I took one of the most popular programming language and one of the most popular framework for it - `Java` and `Spring Framework`.

-There are set of scripts for different OSs.
+There is a set of scripts for different OSs.
 Each script prepares all necessary environment (download JDK, Spring Framework source code, Gradle, etc.) and runs compilation and tests execution tasks three times.
 At the end, the script prints results: time for each test and average execution time.